goostengine/goost/README.md

 ### Configuring the build

-#### Core components
+#### Components

-Core components are structure-agnostic, functional parts of the extension.
+Components are mostly structure-agnostic, functional parts of the extension.
 By default, all components are built, but it's also possible to disable them.

 Disabling a single component involves compiling the engine with one of the